-If the installation is performed in an area with a known high mineral content (125 ppm or greater) in the water, it is best to establish with the owner a periodic maintenance schedule so the coil can be checked regularly.
-Consult the well water applications section of this manual for a more detailed water coil material selection.
-Should periodic coil cleaning be necessary, use standard coil cleaning procedures which are compatible with either the heat exchanger material or copper water lines.
-Generally, the more water flowing through the unit the less chance for scaling therefore 2.5 GPM per ton (2.0 I/m per kW) is recommended as a minimum flow.
+If the installation is performed in an area with a known high mineral content (125 ppm or greater) in the water, establish a periodic maintenance schedule with the owner so the coil is checked regularly.
+Consult the Ground Water Heat-Pump Applications section of this manual for a more detailed water coil material selection.
+If periodic coil cleaning is necessary, use standard coil cleaning procedures that are compatible with either the heat exchanger material or copper water lines.
+Generally, the more water flowing through the unit the less chance for scaling therefore 2.5 GPM per ton (2.0 l/m per kW) is recommended as a minimum flow.